reference-architecture-ai/reference-architecture.ai/content/posts/github_oauth2/index.md

     url = furl(url).set(params)
     return redirect(str(url), 302)
 ```
-where GITHUB_CLIENT_ID and GITHUB_SECRET are client/secret GitHub Oauth2 app, you need to register you app following process on [GitHub](https://github.com/settings/applications/new)
+where GITHUB_CLIENT_ID and GITHUB_SECRET are client/secret GitHub Oauth2 apps.
+Register for following process on [GitHub](https://github.com/settings/applications/new)

 * On callback:
-    * get username, email, and other profile information- in case we need to contact them
+    * Fetch username, email, and other profile information- in case we need to contact them
-    * get status of the user - if they are sponsor of organisation
+    * get the status of the user - if they are sponsor of the organisation
-        * if the are sponsor
+        * if they are sponsor
-            * add username to set of sponsors in Redis
+        * add the username to the set of sponsors in Redis

 ```python
 org_name="applied-knowledge-systems"